sophietenhoor/book/book/lecture1/matrix.md

-# Local and global matrix formulation
+# Combine elements using matrix formulation

 In the previous [chapter](./combine.md) you've seen how to combine multiple elements to arrive to a linear system of equation to solve the nodal displacements.
 However, the nodal displacements were part of $\mathbf{f}^e$, which doesn't allow us to solve the vector formulation directly.